juanpc2018/acer-Aspire-5/README.md

 The Good: Price.
 Nice Bang for the $$. nice TouchPad, better than Microsoft All-In-One Keyboard.

-The bottom is plastic painted silver, the top is true aluminium... plastic is Not cold to the touch. when you put the laptop in your legs is Not cold.
+The bottom cover is plastic painted silver, the top lid is true aluminium... plastic is Not cold to the touch. when you put the laptop in your legs is Not cold.
-Aluminium top cover is cold to the touch.
+Aluminium top cover is very cold to the touch.

 The Bad:
 there are different models,